shivannis/xandr-docs-public/xandr-docs/articles/monetize/set-split-priority.md

 ---
-title: Set Split Priority
+title: Microsoft Monetize - Set Split Priority
-description: The article shows how to prioritize programmable splits, assign a priority number to each split in the Split Details grid, where impressions are allocated to the split with the lowest priority number, ensuring unique priority assignments for each split within a line item. ms.date: 10/28/2023
+description: The article guides prioritizing programmable splits by assigning unique priority numbers in the Split Details grid, ensuring proper impression allocation. ms.date: 10/28/2023
 ---

-# Set split priority
+# Microsoft Monetize - Set split priority

 If an impression applies to multiple programmable splits, the impression is assigned to the split with the lowest priority number.